 - More things to do than at Stovepipe Wells, including ranger programs

-- Close to the Badwater Basin if you want to visit in early morning
+- Close to the Badwater Basin if you want to visit in the early morning

-- Death Valley's nicest hotel - and best restaurant - are here (Furnace Creek Inn)
+- Death Valley's nicest hotel - and best restaurant - are here (Inn at Death Valley)